christianwgd/django_hockeydata_api/README.rst

 4. copy example app to a folder of your choice

-5. replace all <divisionID> in settings.py example settings with your Division-IDs
+5. set the EXAMPLE_DIV and EXAMPLE_DIV in settings.py to suitable division-ids

 6. run using 'python manage.py runserver'.
 No database or user is required, so you can skip 'python manage.py migrate'.